Psychology:Interpretive and Speculative Art Posing as Exact Science

 All in all, psychology and psychiatry are not dealing with some solid constants that would justify their status among sciences - including those fees that are being charged for their guesswork.
 Psychiatry is in somewhat better position because it has its big sister medicine to hold it up there, with all those psychoactive drugs which make a difference in the way that the patient may feel their symptoms, although ultimately not making a substantial difference in the underlying cause.

 But it's a highly invasive method, and oftentimes the patient is exposed to an experiment rather than a sure treatment.
-Something like "brain chemical imbalances" has never been established for a fact, and yet patients are given all kinds of chemicals, often highly addictive to "correct" a problem that doesn't exist, except in some textbooks that have never been updated.
+Something like "brain's chemical imbalances" has never been established for a fact, and yet patients are given all kinds of chemicals, often highly addictive to "correct" a problem that doesn't exist, except in some textbooks that have never been truly challenged and updated.

 Success in treatment of a whole range of smaller emotional problems could easily be ascribed to the good, old placebo effect, where patient is trusting the good shrink and his prescription pad so much that the trust itself produces positive changes.
 Indeed, nowhere else a professional is allowed to deliver services and charge for them while acting as an amateur that's only learning - while trusted by desperate customers.